 Director of Hospitality and Tourism Law Program

-As a project executive at the Clark Construction Group, Mr. Shapiro is tasked with national strategic development and has been a construction manager on hotel, commercial office, and embassy projects.
+As a project executive in the general contracting industry, Mr. Shapiro is tasked with national strategic development and has been a construction manager on hotel, commercial office, and embassy projects.
 Before construction management, Mr. Shapiro practiced law, representing national and regional development entities.
 He served as lead counsel in the acquisition, financing, construction, and leasing of properties including retail, commercial office centers, and multi-family projects.
 In addition to development entities, he represented equity funds, commercial lenders, and mezzanine investors.

 At the University of Maryland, Mr. Shapiro has taught Real Estate Development for the Contractor in the School of Engineering and Construction Management for the Professional Developer in the School of Architecture.
 He has taught Construction Management at the Johns Hopkins School of Business.
 Mr. Shapiro is the author of Maryland Real Estate Laws Annotated (West), Maryland Business Laws Annotated (West), and Pennsylvania Construction Law (West), plus a contributor to Hotel Law (Routledge).
 In addition, he is the author of articles published in scholarly journals and has been invited to panel presentations on topics relating to design, construction, and sustainable development at national venues such as the International Council of Shopping Centers, Carnegie-Mellon University, and the University of Florida.